 Coordinated Entry Access Points, which serve as the community connector to the HRS, offer direct services or provide referrals to services that assist eligible San Francisco households in resolving their homelessness or housing crisis.
 Access Points have four primary functions: 1.
 Eligibility screening for services; 2.
 Problem Solving to avoid entering the public shelter system; 3.
-Housing assessment and navigation to prioritize program participants based on living situation and vulnerabilities; and 4.
-Matching to determine eligibility for available housing opportunities and referral to a potential housing opportunity, based on eligibility and assessment results.
+Housing assessment and navigation to prioritize households based on living situation and vulnerabilities; and 4.
+Matching to determine eligibility for available housing opportunities and referral to a housing, based on eligibility and assessment results.